Download OpenAPI specification:Download

 }

-As explained below, the default value 0.0
+As explained below, the default value 0.0 in the at_or function has no effect in this case.

-can be found in the dedicated section.
+More information on the function at_or and the literal id can be found in the dedicated section.

 There are a few functions for handling missing values, as listed below.
-But before going into details, it is important to understand how the Expression Language deals with the fact that different columns can have data points for different row ids.
+But before going into details, it is important to understand how the Expression Language deals with the fact that different columns can have data points for different row IDs.
 Essentially, there are three steps involved:

 Note: Rows that are not part of any column in the expression are not known to the expression and therefore cannot be handled, not even as missing rows.